 - lemon wedges

-- Into a large 5 gallon pot equipped with a steam rack or a large lobster steam pot, add 1 inch of water and 1 tbsp salt.
+- Into the bottom of a large 5-gallon pot equipped with a steam rack or the bottom of a large lobster steam pot, add 1 quart of water.

 - Cover tightly and steam 30 minutes, maintaining water at a full rolling boil.